ArmaghanSarvar/Cache-simulation/README.md

-# cache simulaion using Java
+# cache simulaion
 this is my first computer architecture course project. cache simulation implemented in java using created address files with both temporal and special locality..

-the goal is to increase the hit ratio by adding a specialized cache and comparing it to the Hit ration of Direct Mapped Cache.
+the goal is to increase the Hit ratio by adding a specialized cache and comparing it to the Hit ratio of Direct Mapped Cache.